-Each facility provides notary services, for which there is a standard fee, according to a schedule posted on your housing unit.
+Each facility provides notary services according to a schedule posted on your housing unit.
 To use this service, sign the notary list in the Law Library.

 NOTE: Complete PPS Policies and Procedures regarding inmate legal access are available for your review in the Law Library.